We help you make investments that matter. Here are the details.

 CoPower offers investment opportunities for all types of investors -- from individuals to institutions -- pending positive suitability assessment.

-Our investment products are currently available in Ontario, British Columbia, Alberta, Quebec and Nova Scotia and will be available in all Canadian provinces and territories soon - please sign up for our mailing list or contact us at email@example.com if you’d like to invest but we are not yet available in your province of residence.
+Our investment products are currently available to purchase via the CoPower platform in Ontario, Manitoba, British Columbia, Québec, Alberta, Sasktachewan, Nova Scotia and Yukon, and will be available in all Canadian provinces and territories soon - please sign up for our mailing list or contact us at email@example.com if you’d like to invest but we are not yet available in your province of residence.
 Our investment products are currently not available outside of Canada.

 How does CoPower make money?

-We earn our revenues at the project level by charging a loan origination fee to the borrower.
+We earn our revenues at the project level by charging an underwriting or arrangement fee to the borrower.
 We also charge a management fee to CoPower Finance Inc., the subsidiary of CoPower Inc. that issues CoPower Green Bonds.
 This management fee is based on the "spread" -- that is to say, the variable difference between revenues from interest payments on loans and the fixed bond obligations.
 These revenues help us cover the cost of sourcing projects, structuring our green investment products and maintaining our online platform, among other costs.

 How do you track the impact of investments?